jakir-ruet/terraform-learning/README.md

 ## Visit Us [Lapis Soft](http://www.lapissoft.com)
 ### Terraform Language Basic
 #### Introduction
 Terraform, an open source “Infrastructure as Code” tool created by HashiCorp, allows programmers to build, change and version infrastructure safely and efficiently.
 Users define and provide data center infrastructure using a Declarative Configuration Language (DCL) known as HashiCorp Configuration Language (HCL), or optionally JSON.
+Terraform's extensible plugin-based architecture supports a wide range of providers, enabling seamless integration and management of diverse infrastructure environments.

 Terraform is an infrastructure as code (IaC) tool that lets you build, change, and version `cloud` and `on-prem` resources safely and efficiently.
 Its can manage low-level components like `compute`, `storage`, and `networking resources`, as well as high-level components like DNS entries and SaaS features.

-We uses declarative configuration files, written in HashiCorp Configuration Language (HCL) or JSON, to define and automate the lifecycle of resources, ensuring predictability and consistency.
-Terraform's extensible plugin-based architecture supports a wide range of providers, enabling seamless integration and management of diverse infrastructure environments.

 #### How does Terraform work?
 Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
 Providers (AWS, Azure, GCP) enable Terraform to work with virtually any platform or service with an accessible API.
 The core Terraform workflow consists of `three` stages: